 Is there any law, regulation, listing requirement or practice that requires evaluation of the board, its committees or individual directors?
 How regularly are such evaluations conducted and by whom?
 What do companies disclose in relation to such evaluations?

-In listed companies, the board of directors shall issue its annual report in a detailed way that should include, among
+In listed companies, the board of directors shall issue its annual report in a detailed way within two months following the end of the relevant accounting period that should include, among other things:

 - information on the duties of the members of the board of directors and executives conducted in the company and declarations on the independence of the members of the board of directors;